 Funding for Church Plants

-Each year, the Kansas District Missions Board awards grants to support mission projects throughout the District.
-Church planting is one of the priorities of the Board.
+Each year, the Kansas District Board of Missions awards grants to support mission projects throughout the District.
+One of the board’s priorities in awarding these grants is church planting.
 If you have an interest in planting a new congregation, we encourage you to apply for a Kansas District Mission Grant; the call for applications typically goes out in August.
 For more details, see our Mission Funding page, or contact Rev. Dan Galchutt.

 Mission Field: USA

 This LCMS site is filled with church planting resources, including a guidebook (PDF) offering theological insights as well as very practical tips (e.g., sample meeting agendas; checklists; publicity pieces) for church planters.
 Check it out!

 Church Planting Committee